 School Age Kids: What kid doesn’t love a spin on a magical, old-fashioned carousel?
 Chase Palm Park features a shipwreck-themed playground, carousel, and ocean views for mom and dad to soak in.
 A quick walk across Cabrillo Boulevard and you are in the sand.

 Teens & Tweens: Start from West Beach and take your teens and tweens out on a stand-up paddle-boarding or on a kayaking expedition.
 The Santa Barbara Adventure Company offers packages that include instruction, supplies, and even lunch!

 Get more kid-friendly tips and information about Santa Barbara with kids on Ciao Bambino.

-Be sure to have cash for parking meters in Santa Barbara.
-Cash and coin machines make up the bulk of parking near the beach and downtown State Street.
+Parking meters and pay lots make up the bulk of parking near the beach and downtown State Street.
 The Downtown-Waterfront Electric Shuttle is an extremely frugal way to leave your car parked in one spot and visit Santa Barbara’s main sites.